 Lindsay Taylor Jackson is an award-winning Filmmaker, Director of Photography, and Photographer.
 Jackson was recently chosen for the second ever 2020-2021 ASC Vision Mentorship Program (ASC: American Society of Cinematographers) and was matched with Neville Kidd as her ASC Mentor.
 Jackson was one of nineteen (out of 750 applicants) chosen by the American Film Institute (AFI) for the very first Cinematography Intensive for Women (CIW).
 This program was sponsored by 21st Century Fox and in partnership with The American Society of Cinematographers (ASC).
 Currently, Jackson is filming on Under the Valley (Working Title, Dir.
 Keely Kernan) in the San Luis Valley of Colorado.
 Jackson has been and will continue to shoot on A Good Wolf (Dir.
 Ramey Newell), in and around Denali National Park in Alaska.
 Last year, she was the DP on the untitled Aliquippa project film (Dir.
 Megan Ruffe).

 Previously, Jackson has worked as a Cinematographer and as an Assistant Editor on The Address for Florentine Films under Ken Burns and Editor, Craig Mellish, ACE.
 She first served as an intern for Florentine Films on The Dust Bowl, The Roosevelts: An Intimate History, and Prohibition.

 She Directed, Co-Shot, and Co-Edited Navigating THRU, a feature film about women thru-hikers of the Appalachian Trail.
 Navigating THRU is currently in a film festival run.
-The film just won "Best Feature" at the Smoky Mountain Film Festival (2020), is playing at the Kendal Mountain Festival in the Lakes District, England (2020) and at Sedona International Film Festival (2021).
+The film just won "Best Feature" at the Smoky Mountain Film Festival (2020).
+The film is playing at the Kendal Mountain Festival in the Lakes District, England (2020) and at Sedona International Film Festival (2021).
 Navigating THRU also played at the Bushwick Film Festival in Brooklyn, NY (2020), and it was accepted and played at the RiverRun Film Festival (2020) Drive-in theater.
 It has since been accepted to several more film festivals and Navigating THRU was just signed with the rep company, Blood Sweat Honey in Los Angeles, California.
 It is currently in process for distribution.